 Often we see risk programs focused on the top spend suppliers, which might ultimately equate to roughly 20% of suppliers that cover the majority of company spend.
 However, suppose something happens to one supplier in the other 80% in which a crucial—and yet significantly cheaper—ingredient is needed to finish a product.
 In that case, you might be in trouble since that supplier was not given equal importance in your risk management program.
 This type of program ultimately protects spend and not necessarily revenue.

 Another key focus we see is on geographical location based on historical disaster events.
 The issue with this approach is that its supplier risk is tracked based on events that have already happened, but not necessarily inclusive when it comes to natural disasters or pandemics that have yet to occur—the unpredictable ones.
 While these factors are necessary to include, do not weigh your entire program on such events.

 Every company should have a plan in place that outlines the steps necessary should one link in their supply chain break.
 Once these plans are in place, it’s equally important to test them.
 Because while it may look good on paper, you won’t know how effective it is without actually testing it.

-Join FDA attorney and leading FSMA expert Marc Sanchez as he joins TraceGains for a webinar to discuss how companies can best develop and implement a robust risk management program.
-Attendees will learn how to achieve better supply chain transparency, bolster their procurement programs, and shore up resilience in an uncertain world.
-Register for this complimentary webinar here.
+FDA attorney and leading FSMA expert Marc Sanchez joins TraceGains for an on-demand webinar to discuss how companies can best develop and implement a robust risk management program.
+Viewers will learn how to achieve better supply chain transparency, bolster their procurement programs, and shore up resilience in an uncertain world.
+Watch the complimentary webinar here.